Ahmedturaj/book-vibe/README.md

 ## Listed Book
 - When the read button or wishList button clicked from the Book details page those books information will shown this page.
+- There is a button that will control the sorting .
+- and cards which took from [DaisyUI](https://daisyui.com/)

+## Pages To Read
+- It has  a Custom Shape Bar Chart which took from [reChart](https://recharts.org/en-US/examples/CustomShapeBarChart)
+- The chart is based on  read-list book's name against read-listed books totalPages.
 ### For Styling it's use these site :

 - [Tailwind.CSS](https://tailwindcss.com/)